| Catalog 2021

 following month.
 In the event of excessive absences, the instructor will drop a at the discretion of the instructor.
 If a student does not return to restart the program or to make up the days missed, they will be dropped from the course and not allowed to return.
-A refund will be given after the student follows the refund policy protocol.
+A refund may be given after the student follows the refund policy protocol.
 The student is required to attend all days of class and externship.
 If for any reason the student cannot attend all days due to extenuating circumstances beyond the control of the student, rescheduling can be arranged.